 Jet Blue is a favorite airline among domestic travelers and points and miles enthusiasts.
-This is especially true because the airline is a transfer partner with Chase, Amex, Citi, and Capital One.
-In turn, that means that you can transfer any type of transferrable points to your Jet Blue account.
-However, transferrable points cards are not the only ways to earn TrueBlue bonus points.
+This is especially true because it is a transfer partner with Chase, Amex, Citi, and Capital One.
+In turn, that means that travelers with a transferrable point-earning credit card can transfer any type of transferrable points to their Jet Blue account.
+However, transferrable point-earning credit cards are not the only ways to earn TrueBlue bonus points.
 The Barclays Jet Blue Plus Card is a great option for those who want to earn TrueBlue bonus points faster.
 It also has the potential to be a long-term keeper card because of its generous perks.

-Barclays also offers a sign-up bonus worth 40,000 points.
-You can earn the bonus after spending just $1,000 in the first three months.
+Barclays is also offering a sign-up bonus worth 40,000 points for the Jet Blue Plus Card.
+Cardholders can earn the bonus after spending just $1,000 within the first three months.
 This is a nice bonus with a low minimum spend akin to the American Express Hilton Honors card.
 The low minimum spend makes it more reachable for beginners and those on a budget.

-The question here is “what do you do with all of those TrueBlue bonus points?”.
-There are two options that could be of value.
+The question here is “what to do with all of those TrueBlue bonus points?”.
+There are two options that could be of value:

-As with most airlines, redeeming for airfare is the most rewarding and valuable method.
-Plus, you will receive 10% of your points back towards the next redemption each time you book a reward ticket.
+As with most airlines, redeeming for airfare is the most obvious, rewarding, and valuable method.
+Plus, cardholders will receive 10% of their points back towards the next redemption each time they book a reward ticket.

 Jet Blue Vacations

 Jet Blue Vacations are pre-packaged trips that are often offered on airline portals.
-You can’t redeem points for hotel rooms, rental cars, or other incidentals.
-However, you can get packages that include everything.
+Cardholders can’t redeem points for hotel rooms, rental cars, or other incidentals.
+However, Jet Blue offers packages that include everything.

 The Jet Blue Plus has some nice benefits that should help justify its $99 annual fee (NOT waived the first year).